This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Major Program Revision

-- may require additional resources from the Faculty, another Faculty the University or support areas;
+- may require additional resources from the Faculty, another Faculty of the University, or support areas;

 - requires consultation external to the University;